Digital Threat Assessment Trainings

 • An understanding of current social media platforms and associated risks.

-Please Note: This training is open to public ISDs, open-enrollment charter schools, junior colleges, school-based law enforcement, and state agencies that support Texas schools.
-Due to limited space, vendors and contractors are not permitted to register for this training.
+Please Note: This training is open to public ISDs, open-enrollment charter schools, junior colleges, law enforcement, and state agencies that support Texas schools.
+Vendors and contractors are not permitted to register for this training.

 • Take the training on either a desktop, laptop or tablet with a camera.
 Cell phones are not permitted to be used for the training.